bertofurth/Seagate-Central-Samba/README.md

     Error code: 0x80070035
     The network path was not found.

-If you try to connect to the NAS using a Windows command line tool such as **net view** an error message similar to the following may be generated
+If you try to probe the status of the NAS using a Windows command line tool such as **net view** an error message similar to the following may be generated

     PS C:\WINDOWS\system32> net view \\10.0.2.199
     System error 53 has occurred.

     The network path was not found.

-A similar problem can occur for modern Linux based client systems as well.
+The same problem can occur for modern Linux based client systems as well.
 When trying to mount a Seagate Central NAS drive an error message similar to the following may appear